Carbon data rights certificates

 Review information on registering CDRCs in the BUC registry.

-5 steps for creating and registering CDRCs
+5 steps for applying and registering CDRCs

-The Operating Companies may take up to 28 days to validate a claim for CDRCs.
+The Operating Companies may take up to 28 days to validate a application for CDRCs.
 You can track our CDRCs in the BUC Registry, including the ability to see how many CDRCs have been passed, failed, are pending or under assessment, or pending validation.

 Failure of carbon data rights certificates

-During the assessment process, the Operating Companies may require the submission of additional information to support your CDRC claim and enable us to be satisfied certificates are eligible for registration.
+During the assessment process, the Operating Companies may require the submission of additional information to support your CDRC application and enable us to be satisfied certificates are eligible for registration.
 We may also determine that certificates are ineligible for registration, and therefore will be failed in the BUC Registry.

-See Failure of carbon data rights certificates for more information.
+See failure of carbon data rights certificates for more information.

 This generates an automated email to the BidCarbon removal unit owner's nominated person account users providing notification of a request for further information.